Ian Hunter-Randall

-Ian Hunter-Randall (3 January 1938 - 13 February 1999) was an English trad jazz trumpeter born in London.
+Ian Hunter-Randall (3 January 1938 – 13 February 1999) was an English trad jazz trumpeter born in London.

 Hunter-Randall played locally in Dixieland-style jazz ensembles starting in the late 1950s.
 He worked with Monty Sunshine for several years in the mid-1960s, and also briefly with Acker Bilk, but is best known as a sideman for Terry Lightfoot, with whom he worked from 1967 to 1994.
-He also worked with Pete Allen from 1978-81.
+He also worked with Pete Allen from 1978 to 1981.
 In the 1990s he led his own ensemble and also played with Good Time Jazz, Laurie Chescoe's band.